Xilinx/SME-Developer-Labs/FILTER2D_Lab.md

 1. Click on **Filter2DDispatcher** and press **F3** to go to the declaration of the class.

-	The class constructor (line 69) uses creates up the OpenCL objects required to communicate with the FPGA accelerator:
+	The class constructor (line 69) creates the OpenCL objects required to communicate with the FPGA accelerator:
 	* **clCreateKernel** is used to create the kernel object.
 	* **clCreateCommandQueue** is used to create the command-queue used to send commands to the FPGA device.